Don’t see your question? Want more information? Please feel free to contact us!

 Can you give an example of the profit sharing?

-Let’s say a channel costs subscribers $10/month, and the channel runner decides to keep 20% of the channel income.
-This would mean the channel income is $7 per subscriber, and the channel runner would keep $1.40 (20% of $7). $5.60 is split between you and everyone else with content on the channel (other creators and possibly the channel runner if they also contribute videos).
-The $5.60 is split based on our standardized formula.
+Let’s say a channel costs subscribers $10/month, payment processing fees are $0.30/transaction + 2.9%, and the channel runner decides to keep 20% of the channel income.
+Revenue after payment processing would be $9.41, and this would mean the channel income is $7.72 per subscriber.
+The channel runner would keep $1.54 (20% of $7.72).
+The remaining $6.18 is split between you and everyone else with content on the channel (other creators and possibly the channel runner if they also contribute videos).
+It is split based on our standardized formula.